 But that's another story.

 My name is Dawn Metcalf and I write dark, quirky and sometimes humorous speculative fiction.
-My debut novel, LUMINOUS, is a YA paranormal fantasy about a Latina-American superheroine who can change her skin and my current novel, INDELIBLE: Book One of the Twixt, is just your average fairy tale about a guy and a girl, a deadly mistake, a number of sharp, pointy objects and a plot to end the Age of Man.
-The second book in the Twixt Series, INVISIBLE: Book Two of the Twixt, is in stores now!
+My debut novel, LUMINOUS, is a YA paranormal fantasy about a Latina-American superheroine who can change her skin.
+The Twixt series, including INDELIBLE, INVISIBLE, INSIDIOUS and INVINCIBLE is just your average fairy tale about a guy and a girl, a deadly mistake, a number of sharp, pointy objects and a plot to end the Age of Mankind.

 Want to know more?
 Go here.